g4klx/MMDVMHost/README.md

 These are the source files for building the MMDVMHost, the program that interfaces to the MMDVM or DVMega on the one side, and a suitable network on the other.
-On the D-Star side the MMDVMHost interfaces with the ircDDB Gateway, on DMR, only the BrandMeister network currently.
+On the D-Star side the MMDVMHost interfaces with the ircDDB Gateway, on DMR it connects to Brand Meister, DMR+, and HB Link, on System Fusion it connects to the YSF Gateway..

 It supports D-Star, DMR, and System Fusion.